 Dining out doesn’t have to be a snooze fest.
-Want a place your kid’s imagination can truly run wild.
-If you’re looking for fresh ideas for fun family time, immerse yourself in different worlds by taking them to these themed restaurants that range from a temporary Irish-themed pop-up that welcomes kids to an American Girl Doll immersion.
-Sure, we know these spots can sometimes be sensory overload, mostly for parents, but embrace it.
+There are lots of places to let your kid’s imagination truly run wild.
+If you’re looking for fresh ideas for fun family time, immerse yourself in different worlds that range from a temporary Irish-themed pop-up that welcomes kids to an American Girl Doll immersion.
+Sure, we know these themed restaurants can sometimes be sensory overload, mostly for parents, but embrace it.
 Who says you have to be serious all the time, anyway?

 SafeHouse, Chicago’s super-secret, spy-themed restaurant, is packed with family fun, food, missions and even a "spycial" menu for junior spies.
 While your agents-in-training wait for their food, they're encouraged to investigate all the secret passageways and interactive gadgets.
 But first up, you have to crack the code to enter or be subjected to whatever shenanigans the gatekeeper requests of your dinner mates.
 It’s an incredibly fun covert mission the family won't soon forget.